 Do you know why the minimum payment due on your credit card each month is so low?
 It is because most of the money goes toward interest fees being charged by your lender, with only a small amount going toward your account balance.
 Therefore, a quicker way to lower your debt is to pay more than the minimum payment due.
 Over time, the extra payments add up, and you will notice your minimum due payment drop as well.

 You would be surprised to learn how many mistakes can live on your credit report without you knowing it.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
 It only takes one of the three credit reporting agencies — TransUnion, Equifax and Experian — to contain an erroneous or fraudulent piece of information (such as identity theft or mixing up your account with someone else) to ruin your credit.
-Because of this reality, you need to check your credit report at least once a year, and it’s free with the MoneyTips Credit Manager.
+As Bankrate.com Chief Financial Analyst Greg McBride points out, "So often, people's credit scores are dragged down through something that they didn't even do.
+It's because erroneous information was reported.
+If you're checking your credit reports regularly, you're going to catch that."

 Unfortunately, this is where the scammers are waiting to pounce.
-Avoid any website that promises free credit reports.
-These sites usually require your credit card information before processing your “free” report, and you may incur unexpected charges down the road.
-You also want to avoid anyone who claims they can fix your poor credit by creating a new “credit identity” for you for a fee.
-It’s not only a scam; it’s illegal, as well.
+Avoid anyone who claims they can fix your poor credit by creating a new "credit identity" for you for a fee.
+It's not only a scam; it’s illegal, as well.
+If you believe there is a mistake on your credit report, you can resolve it with a single click using our credit correction service.

 It seems like a good idea: you've paid off a lingering credit card debt, and now you want to rid yourself of the offensive card by cutting it up and closing the account.
 Not so fast.
 Keeping an account open and paid off shows future creditors you are reliable and a good credit risk.
 Also, closed accounts will show up on your credit report, and reflect poorly on your credit history.
 It is best just to leave them alone, especially when there is no annual fee involved.